 Travel Advice for Belgium

-- Sign up to BE-Alert to receive the latest updates directly from the Belgian authorities.
+- Sign up to BE-Alert to receive the latest email updates directly from the Belgian Crisis Centre.

-The Embassy is currently focussed on providing emergency consular services only.
+Our public office is closed as the Embassy is currently focused on providing emergency consular services only.

 Appointments are available for Irish citizens requiring emergency consular assistance by contacting us.